Hanover Stadtbahn: The main Stadtbahn networks

 Individual lines operate within the main route networks, diverting to various terminals at the city's edge.
-Currently, the Hanover Stadtbahn system consists of 12 main lines (Lines 1–11 & 17), along with one weekend express night line (Line 10E) and two supplementary lines (Lines 16 & 18).
+Currently, the Hanover Stadtbahn system consists of 12 main lines (lines 1–11 and 17), along with one weekend express night line (line 10E) and two supplementary lines (lines 16 and 18).
 The numbers are assigned to the lines as following (lines that only run during exhibitions on the Hanover fairground (i.e. supplementary lines) are denoted in italics):